nikdmello/nikdmello/README.md

 # Hi, I'm Nikhil

+Software developer focused on backend systems, cloud infrastructure, and internal platforms.

-Previously worked on TownSq, a SaaS platform for HOA management serving millions of users.
+Previously built software for TownSq, a SaaS platform for HOA management serving millions of users.

 Some things I’ve worked on:

-• **Event-driven data sync service** for processing workloads at scale (AWS Lambda, EventBridge, DynamoDB, SQS, .NET)
+- Event-driven data sync service for processing workloads at scale (`AWS Lambda`, `EventBridge`, `DynamoDB`, `SQS`, `.NET`)
-• **Full-stack platform for automating database schema deployments** (Angular, NestJS, AWS)
+- Full-stack platform for automating database schema deployments (`Angular`, `NestJS`, `AWS`)
-• **Serverless OAuth 2.0 authentication gateway** for internal applications
+- Serverless OAuth 2.0 authentication gateway for internal applications
-• **Cloud governance automation** to map AWS resources into Port for visibility / compliance
+- Cloud governance automation to map AWS resources into Port for visibility and compliance